jenkins-x/jx-docs/content/architecture/prow.md

 ## Ongoing efforts
 Using init-containers for steps [may change in the future](https://github.com/knative/build/pull/470), due to limitations on init-containers.
 Knative Build CRD is being deprecated in favor of the Pipeline CRD.
 The Build CRD will be superseeded by the new Task CRD, but they are really similar.
-Instead of using the Jenkins File Runner, there are plans to translate from a Jenkinsfile to a declarative Pipeline CRD.
-Reference: https://docs.google.com/document/d/1kGWWbpmQFuwIq29iQ2PSg-0xcOFc2U2HdnW47_rJeUw/